 October, 2019: WFRC announces their Wasatch Choice 2050 plan for Salt Lake Valley.
 They suggest 5-lanes for Cottonwood Heights section of SR 210/Wasatch Blvd.

-November, 2019: UDOT’s Revised Little Cottonwood EIS does not address the danger factors of 50MPH speeds through this resdidential community.
-UDOT is analyzing how many houses to remove by imminent domain to accomplish this.
-Danger factors for fatalities for drivers, bicyclists and pedestrians when speeds are more than 30MPH through a residential community are well documented.
-Air pollution from additional asphalting, fresh dust/small particulate matter kicked up by heightended vehicle numbers travelling a high speeds, nor the long-term mainenance costs of a widened road were included in UDOT’s EIS.
+November 2019: UDOT LCC EIS November 2020 Addendum Report does not address the danger factors of 50MPH speeds through this residential community.
+UDOT is analyzing how many houses to remove by eminent domain to accomplish this.
+Danger factors for fatalities for drivers, bicyclists, and pedestrians when speeds are more than 30MPH through a residential community are well documented.
+Air pollution from additional asphalting, fresh dust/small particulate matter kicked up by heightened vehicle numbers traveling high speeds, nor the long-term maintenance costs of a widened road were included in UDOT’s EIS.

 Save Not Pave – Wasatch FB comes out with a critique of the Revised Little Cottonwood EIS.

 The needs of school children getting to their schools and parks has not been examined.